Skip to main content

 Step 2: Create reliability score layers

-If you choose the Reliability Roll-up report in Step 1, in Step 2, you’ll have two options for creating an auto-generated or custom-made structure for your report.
-You can use structure to organize your Nobl9 resources (services, projects, and SLOs) in the report and create layers for the reliability score calculations.
-Check section below for more details.
+You can create an auto-generated or custom-made structure for your report to organize your Nobl9 resources (services, projects, and SLOs) and create layers for the reliability score.

 Auto-generated structure